needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 *   Samples displayed in a bar chart, ordered by time, with a blue line indicating the median.
 *   Box plot showing upper (75%) and lower (25%) quartiles, min, max and median of the samples for a given sample group.

-*Note: Performance Test Report is supported in Unity version 2018.3 or newer.*

 ![Performance test report](images/graphtool.png)

 ## Unity alpha version compatibility